Please note that this workshop will NOT be available during December 2023.

 - Learn about some of those involved in the Transatlantic traffic in enslaved Africans

-- Discover the legacy of the Transatlantic traffic in enslaved Africans
+- Consider the legacy of the Transatlantic traffic in enslaved Africans

 Student can also explore the relevant displays at M Shed with our free one-hour, self-guided activity.